T-Troll/alienfx-tools/Doc/alienfx-gui.md

 You can use "+" and "-" buttons to add/remove effect into the chain, and arrow buttons to move currently selected effect earlier or later.

-For each effect, 3 different monitoring types available:
+For each effect, 2 different monitoring types available:

-"Power"
-Effect will act as software power button, and reflect current power state - AC or battery.
-It will blink between colors then charging and blink between battery color and black then charge is low.

 "Performance"
 Effect will reflect selected performance indicator, available indicator sources are: